Jojo-M-C/personalweb/content/about-me/index.md

 ## Articles

-In addition to that, I am also venturing into the realm of blogging, where I delve into a myriad of captivating topics, developments, tools, and more that I encounter in my daily life and find intriguing.
+In addition to that, I am also venturing into the world of blogging, where I drive into a myriad of captivating topics, developments, tools, and more that I encounter in my daily life and find intriguing.
 The purpose is to create a space where I can chronicle and share my explorations, insights, observations, and progress without the burden of striving for perfection.
 I might get things wrong at times, great, tell me and let’s have this be a <a href="/contact">conversation starter</a>.